 respect abs 3.sg goal pl old

-P-individuation properties | Eliminated P is generic (non-specific) | yes | The similarities between the NP in PNI sentences and the generic null object in sentences such as (15, 17) is clear: in both cases, the objects are non-referential, low-scoping, generic, and highly canonical (Massada 2020: 120). (@ex.
-15, 17 have unexpressed P with the verbs such as 'pray', 'dance', 'laugh').
+P-individuation properties | P eliminated: Generic (non-specific) | yes | The similarities between the NP in PNI sentences and the generic null object in sentences such as (15, 17) is clear: in both cases, the objects are non-referential, low-scoping, generic, and highly canonical (Massada 2020: 120).

-Semantically, the O is not referential or individuated and is not referred to later in discourse (Massam 2020: 117). @Discussion based on ""He is always fishing.""
+Semantically, the O is not referential or individuated and is not referred to later in discourse (Massam 2020: 117). @Discussion based on "He is always fishing."

-""They were reading"": null generic object (Massam 2020: 115-116), elsewhere a non-specific null object (Massam 2020: 115).
+"They were reading": null generic object (Massam 2020: 115-116).
+FYI: elsewhere: a non-specific null object (Massam 2020: 115).

 Cognate verbs: (...) which provides it with a default interpretation tightly bound to the semantics of the verb, which leads to the generic, canonical, and non-specific interpretation of null arguments (laugh, dance, pray, Massam 2020: 121). |

-P-individuation properties | Eliminated P is indefinite (non-specific) | no | |
+P-individuation properties | P eliminated: Indefinite (non-specific) | no | |

-P-individuation properties | Eliminated P can be referential | no | |
+P-individuation properties | P eliminated: Referential | no | |

-Oblique affectedness | Less affected oblique | yes | We find examples with some regular transitive verbs (@Seiter 1980 lists ‘eat’, ‘drink’, ‘see’, and ‘hear’), which can take middle objects with the locative case to indicate incompletiveness (...).
+P-oblique affectedness | Less affected P-oblique | yes | We find examples with some regular transitive verbs (i.e., Seiter 1980 lists ‘eat’, ‘drink’, ‘see’, and ‘hear’), which can take middle objects with the locative case to indicate incompletiveness (...).
 Seiter (1980) notes that some psychological verbs can alternate, too (Massam 2020: 172-173).

-FYI: But these two verbs (e.g. 'sitting in the canoe', 'He slept on the verandah') may also occur as syntactic transitive, featuring a location as an absolutive direct object.
-Semantically, the event described in such a sentence is typically viewed as directly affecting the location involved (Seifer 1980: 63).
-See Massam (2020: 137) for the same topic. |
+FYI: SIT, SLEEP: But these two verbs (e.g. 'sitting in the canoe', 'He slept on the verandah') may also occur as syntactic transitive, featuring a location as an absolutive direct object.
+Semantically, the event described in such a sentence is typically viewed as directly affecting the location involved (Seifer 1980: 63). |

-P-constraining properties | Animacy constrains oblique demotion | no | |
+P-constraining properties | Animacy constraints on P-oblique demotion | no | |

-P-constraining properties | Person constrains oblique demotion | no | |
+P-constraining properties | Person constraints on P-oblique demotion | no | |

-P-constraining properties | Number constrains oblique demotion | no | |
+P-constraining properties | Number constraints on P-oblique demotion | no | |